 Days 1–3: Meet at Tullamarine and travel to the Yarra Valley; visit Heide Museum of Modern Art and TarraWarra; explore the Dandenongs and Mornington Peninsula.

-Days 5–6: Uncover Gold Rush history at Ballarat and Bendigo’s galleries, two of regional Australia’s oldest.
+Days 5–6: Uncover Gold Rush history at Ballarat and Bendigo’s galleries.

 Days 7–8: Day trip to the Goulburn Valley to visit Shepparton Regional Gallery and the historic Tahbilk Estate, one of Australia’s oldest wineries.
-Ascend Mount Macedon to enjoy sweeping views across rural Victoria.
+Visit Castlemaine Art Gallery.

-The tour begins and ends at Melbourne’s Tullamarine Airport.
-Qantas has regular flights to and from most Australian cities.
+The tour begins and ends at Terminal 1, Melbourne Domestic Airport.
+Qantas and Virgin fly into and out of Melbourne from most Australian cities.
 Contact us for quotes and bookings.

 Included meals are shown with the symbols B, L and D.